jbasement/cp-cli/README.md

 # Unofficial crossplane CLI - cp-cli
-This is a hobby project I built as I wanted to gain more experience in Go and especially the k8s clients.
+This is a hobby project I built to gain more experience in Go and especially the k8s clients.
 The goal was to implement two commands `describe` and `diagnose`.

 # Commands
 ## describe